telerik/maui-docs/installation/vs-code-integration/new-project-wizard.md

 To use the **Telerik UI for .NET MAUI Template Wizard**, install the `Telerik UI for .NET MAUI Productivity Tools` extension.
 You can get the extension from:

-* <a href="https://marketplace.visualstudio.com/items?itemName=TelerikInc.telerik-maui-productivity-tools" target="_blank">The Visual Studio Marketplace.</a>
+* <a href="https://marketplace.visualstudio.com/items?itemName=TelerikInc.telerik-maui-productivity-tools" target="_blank">The Visual Studio Code Marketplace.</a>

 * The **Extensions** tab in Visual Studio Code&mdash;search for `Telerik UI for .NET MAUI Productivity Tools`, select the extension, and then click **Install**.